huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * DoQ implementations SHOULD
      * use the same QUIC connection for both AXFR and IXFR requests to the same primary
-     * pipeline such requests (if they pipeline XFR requests in general) and MAY intermingle them
-     * send the response(s) for each request as soon as they are available i.e. responses MAY be sent intermingled
+     * send the response(s) for each request as soon as they are available i.e. responses streams MAY be sent intermingled

 ## Flow Control Mechanisms